Translate

 For the first time in her life, Ellie couldn’t hear a single thought.
 She stopped.
 The market was still bustling, people still moving and talking, but the noise… it was gone.

-In the middle of that strange silence stood a man.
-He was leaning against a fruit stall, casually, like he belonged there—but Ellie had never seen him before.
+In the middle of that strange silence stood a man leaning against a fruit stall, casually, like he belonged there—but Ellie had never seen him before.
 His mind was a void, an empty space where there should have been something—no thoughts, no emotions.
 Just… silence.

 She stared at him.
 He looked up, locking eyes with her, as if he’d been waiting.
 The world around them blurred.
-He smiled slightly, then pushed off the stall and began to walk away, disappearing into the crowd.
+He smiled slightly, then began to walk away, disappearing into the crowd.

 Finally, he stopped in an alleyway.
 She caught up, her chest heaving with nervous energy.